 Childbirth: Is Planning a C-Section a Good Choice?

 - They want to be sure that their own doctor delivers the baby, rather than an on-call doctor.
 (In some cases, the doctor may suggest a C-section because of his or her schedule.)

 - They may feel shy or embarrassed about people seeing them giving birth.

 Talk to your doctor about your wishes and concerns.
 He or she may be able to help you feel more confident about vaginal birth.
 For example, your doctor could discuss the many ways to control pain during labor.
-Or he or she may explain how often pelvic floor problems happen and what can be done to prevent them.
+Or the doctor may explain how often pelvic floor problems happen and what can be done to prevent them.

 - Heavy blood loss.

-- Injury to the mother or baby.
+- Injury to the mother or the baby.

-Current as of: October 8, 2020
+Current as of: July 11, 2023

 Author: Healthwise Staff